frankdugan3/pyro/documentation/tutorials/customizing-component-style.md

 ## Goals

-Pyro aims to make it easy to do the following with the default theme:
+Pyro aims to make it easy to do the following with the default skin:

 - Cover 90% of what you want out of the box
 - Granularly tweak that custom 10%